reginapizza/TatToo-Backend/README.md

 * [My API repository on Github](https://github.com/reginapizza/TatToo-Backend)
 * [My API hosted on Heroku](https://morning-earth-83765.herokuapp.com/)

+### **Setup Steps:**
+1. Fork and clone this repository.
+2. Run `bundle install` in terminal to install dependencies
+3. Use bin/rails server to start the server.

 ### **Technologies Used (Backend):**
 * Ruby
 * Rails